maui-pss/maui-kickstarter-configs/README.md

 ## Building trees for OSTree

-Enter the Mer Platform SDK and goes to the maui-kickstarter-configs/maui-ks/ directory.
+Enter the Mer Platform SDK and goes to the maui-kickstarter-configs/ directory.

 Choose the OS tree you want to build, in this example we choose `maui-runtime-x86`:

 ```
-sudo mic create auto maui-runtime-x86.ks
+pushd maui-ks/; sudo mic create auto maui-runtime-x86.ks; popd
 ```

 The following files will be created and are named after the target: